 Admissions for students outside the UK

 Having a healthy mix of cultures can only enrich life at our college – so we welcome applications from students outside the UK.
 Whether you’re applying for a full degree or for a single semester, the information on your application form and documentation of previously completed studies is essential.
-As the application process takes considerable time, we recommend you apply before Christmas of the year prior to when you’d like to start studying.
-For example, you should apply in December of 2016 in order to study in September of 2017.
+As the visa application process takes considerable time, we recommend you apply by the end of May at the latest for a September start in the same year.

 The Application Process